 For more information about backup locations, see Custom backup locations.

-You can use organizational policy constraints to enforce data residency requirements at
+You can use organizational policy constraints to enforce data residency

 europe, or regions such as

-europe-west1 as allowed or denied locations.
+as allowed or denied locations.

 Cloud SQL also lets you add another layer of encryption to data using customer-managed encryption keys (CMEK).
-CMEK are intended for organizations that have sensitive or regulated data that requires them to manage their own encryption key.
+CMEK are intended for organizations that have sensitive or regulated data that requires them to manage their own encryption keys.
 The CMEK feature lets you use your own cryptographic keys for data at rest in Cloud SQL.
 After you add CMEK, whenever an API call is made, Cloud SQL uses your keys to access data.

 Another way to choose where you want to store your CMEK is to use a third-party product.
-To store and manage keys in a third-party key management product that's deployed outside of Google infrastructure, you can use Cloud External Key Manager (Cloud EKM).
+To store and manage keys in a third-party key management product that's deployed outside of Google's infrastructure, you can use Cloud External Key Manager (Cloud EKM).